0xPolygon/polygon-docs/docs/zkEVM/architecture/zkprover/hashing-state-machines/keccak-framework.md

 The zkEVM, as an L2 zk-Rollup for Ethereum, employs the Keccak hash function to achieve seamless compatibility with the Ethereum blockchain at Layer 1.
-However, rather than a single state machine hidding four state machines to implement the Keccak-256 hash function, the zkEVM does so in a framework of four state machines:
+However, rather than a single state machine hidding four different parts to implement the Keccak-256 hash function, the zkEVM does so in a framework of four state machines:

 1. The Padding-KK SM is used for padding purposes, as well as validation of hash-related computations pertaining to the Main SM's queries.
 As depicted in the figure below, the Padding-KK SM is the Main SM's gateway to the Keccak hashing framework.